 We can take several approaches to whiten your smile:

-ADA's Statement on the Safety and Effectiveness of Tooth Whitening Products
+ADA’s Statement on the Safety and Effectiveness of Teeth Whitening Products

 For more than a decade, the ADA Council on Scientific Affairs has monitored the development and the increasing numbers of teeth whitening oral hygiene products.
 As the market for these products grew, the Association recognized a need for uniform definitions when discussing whiteners.